numqi/numqi/docs/installation.md

 ## Guide for contributors

-Quick start for contributors: open this project in GitHub Codespaces
+Quick start for contributors: open this project in GitHub Codespaces and then `pip install -e ".[dev]"`

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/husisy/numqi)